dsokol101/Shape/README.md

 parent constructor.
 Therefore, it is recommended to always include a default constructor in a class for purposes of inheritance (note the Shape default constructor does nothing and yet it serves an important purpose.)

-OVERRIDING functions
-if the child class defines a function with identical signature to parent function, this is calling overriding the function, and the child function gets called (the parent function is inaccessible to a child object).

 OVERLOADING
 if the child class defines a function with the same name but different param lists, both functions are accessible to a child object only if the parent function is explicity brought into the child class with a 'using' directive.

+OVERRIDING functions
+if the child class defines a function with identical signature to parent function, this is calling overriding the function, and the child function gets called.

 Polymorphism, virtual functions, abstract classes